highlightjs/highlight.js/docs/reference.rst

 **type**: boolean

-Exclude beginning or ending lexems out of mode's generated markup.
+Exclude beginning or ending lexemes out of mode's generated markup.
 For example in CSS syntax a rule ends with a semicolon.
 However visually it's better not to color it as the rule contents.
 Having ``excludeEnd: true`` forces a ``<span>`` element for the rule to close before the semicolon.